What is menstruation?

-The menses phase: This phase, which typically lasts from day 1 to day 5, is the time when the lining of the uterus is actually shed out through the vagina if pregnancy has not occurred.
-Most women bleed for 3 to 5 days, but a period lasting only 2 days to as many as 7 days is still considered normal.
+- The menses phase: This phase, which typically lasts from day one to day five, is the time when the lining of the uterus is actually shed out through the vagina if pregnancy has not occurred.
+Most women bleed for three to five days, but a period lasting only two days to as many as seven days is still considered normal.

-The follicular phase.
-This phase typically takes place from days 6 to 14.
+- The follicular phase: This phase typically takes place from days six to 14.
 During this time, the level of the hormone estrogen rises, which causes the lining of the uterus (called the endometrium) to grow and thicken.
 In addition, another hormone—follicle-stimulating hormone—causes follicles in the ovaries to grow.
 During days 10 to 14, one of the developing follicles will form a fully mature egg (ovum).

 At what age does menstruation typically begin?

 Girls start menstruating at the average age of 12.
 However, girls can begin menstruating as early as 8 years of age or as late as 16 years of age.
 Women stop menstruating at menopause, which occurs at about the age of 51.
 At menopause, a woman stops producing eggs (stops ovulating).
 Menopause is defined as one year without periods, and after this time a woman can no longer become pregnant.